WHO are we?

 - Fun: Having fun strengthens the motivation and reduces stress.
 Laughing together connects and makes working together easier.

 - Self-confidence: Daring to take risks plays a major role in improvisation.
 Learning how to present yourself is also important.
 We teach our students to trust his or her own ideas and skills.

 - Imagination: Albert Einstein claimed ‘Imagination is more important than knowledge,’ and we agree.
 Making creative choices and coming up with new ideas are essential in improvisation and drama.

 Playing roles from different situations and perspectives promotes sympathy and tolerance for opinions and feelings of others.
 Acting is about understanding emotions and how to express them.

 Theatrical play increases the verbal and non-verbal ways to consider ideas and move them forward.

-Legends, myths, poems, stories and drama are incorporated into performances and allow the young actor to learn something about social differences between other cultures, both past and present
+Theater, Legends, myths, poems and stories and drama teach you something about social differences between other cultures, both past and present.

 - Body strength and the process of senses: